CowKeyMan/Supercell-2023-SWE-Intern-Exercise/documentation/Documents/ProjectDocumentation/SolutionsExplanation.rst

 * To benchmark the code, I used a different LineFileIterator called *ReadAllLineFileIterator*.
 This class reads the entire file first and stores it into a string vector, then serves it to the consumers as usual, so the consumers are abstracted from how the actual reading is done.

   * The reason for this decision is so that the benchmarking is independent of any IO, since this could vary depending on wether we are reading from a file or wether we are reading from the network.
-The physical device will also make this benhmarking difficule (ex: reading from SSD is much faster than reading from a hard drive).
-Thus, this will allow us to benchmark the scalability of the compute itself.
+The physical device will also make this benhmarking difficult (ex: reading from SSD is much faster than reading from a hard drive, and reading from network might be even slower).
+Thus, this will allow us to benchmark the scalability of the compute itself, since all data will already be in memory.

 Benchmarking results
 --------------------